 The Applicant shall provide at least 30 days’ notice of such calls to the Electronic Municipal Market Access system for municipal securities disclosure established by the MSRB and accessible at http://emma.msrb.org (“EMMA”).

-The Applicant must covenant that in the event it fails to meet its debt service coverage requirements, management will immediately report the event to the UCSFA and pursue cost containment measure and/or efforts to increase enrollment.
+The Applicant must covenant that in the event it fails to meet its debt service coverage requirements, management will immediately report the event to the UCSFA and pursue cost containment measures and/or efforts to increase enrollment.

 Program Assessments